TriumphCoding/Adelphia/Design/SourceBook03.md

 *Cost: 3* - You have trained in a specialized form of combat, and you gain 1 **Combat Skill Point**.
 See the section on combat skills for what you can spend this on.
 You can purchase this background as many times as you'd like.

 ### Weapon Skill
 *Cost: 2* - You have trained in more than a single form of self defense.
 Every character has access to one weapon type for free.
 However, if you would like to wield additional weapons categories, you will need to purchase this skill.

-### Steal
+You can purchase this background as many times as you'd like

 ## Creature Type
+Creature Types add a little bit of fantasy flavor to your setting.
+Work with your GM to see if this list has been changed or customized for the setting you are using.

+### Human

+### Elf
+### Dwarf
+### Orc
+### Goblin
+### Cyborg
+### HalfWolf
+### HalfFox
+### HalfDragon
+### HalfRabbit

 ## Leveling Up